Note: This review was posted on the KC Stage review system.

 However, that’s a minor quibble in a funny take on Hamlet, and I will give the compliment that I would love to get my hands on this script.
 There weren’t many people in the audience when I went, and I’d hate for this show to go unnoticed.
 If you’re a fan of Shaun of the Dead or Pride and Prejudice and Zombies, you don’t want to miss it.
 It’s a clever zombie comedy that made the 90 minutes it plays almost fly past.

 Hamlet Vs. Zombies plays five more times, and tickets are $10.
-More information can be found on the KC Fringe Festival’s website.
+For more information, visit the KC Fringe Festival website.